Julien De Sart: Middlesbrough

-On 1 February 2016, it was confirmed that De Sart had joined English club Middlesbrough of the Championship side on a three-and-a-half year contract for an undisclosed fee.
+On 1 February 2016, it was confirmed that De Sart had joined English club Middlesbrough of the Championship side on a three-and-a-half-year contract for an undisclosed fee.

 On 5 January 2017, it was confirmed that De Sart would be moving to Derby County on loan for the remainder of the season.
 He scored his first goal for Derby in a 4–3 loss to Cardiff City on 14 February 2017.

 On 27 June 2017, De Sart was sent on loan to Belgian Pro League team Zulte Waregem for the 2017–18 season, thus making a return to Belgium after leaving Standard Liège in January 2016.

 Kortrijk

 In August 2018, De Sart left Middlesbrough and joined Kortrijk.

 Gent

 On 15 June 2021, he moved to Gent on a three-year contract.

+Al-Rayyan

+On 30 July 2024, Gent announced De Sart's transfer to Al-Rayyan in Qatar.